Searching for Healthcare Plans - Helpful Information and Links

 *It is up to each individual to determine what plan is right for them and if it is considered as Minimum Essential Coverage.

-When searching outside of the Marketplace, below are a few companies that can provide Short-Term/Individual Health Plans.
+When searching outside of the Marketplace, below are a few companies as examples that can provide Short-Term/Individual Health Plans.
 There are many plans available to search through.

 - Overall Max Coverage Amount (Limit): Per each Accident/Illness?
 Per Year?
 No Limits?